 What do we talk about when we say readiness?
 Readiness is our ability to perform at our best, both mentally and physically.

-Readiness has much to do with how recovered we are, and in the end, with our overall health.
+Readiness has a lot to do with how recovered we are, and in the end, with our overall health.
 The signals of our autonomic nervous system, such as Resting Heart Rate (RHR) and Heart Rate Variability (HRV), are among the most common indicators of readiness.
 They show us how our bodies respond to the demands of our daily life.
 If our load and recovery are in balance, our readiness is doing just fine.

 Readiness isn’t static.
 No one can perform at their best 24/7/365 because our mental and physical readiness varies from day to day.
 Some days are perfect for challenging our bodies and minds, whereas on other days it might be wiser to focus on taking it easy.